 Most personal injury lawyers offer free consultations.
 These consultations do not bind you to the lawyer.
 You are under no obligation whatsoever to hire a lawyer just because you sat through a consultation with him or her.
 Sometimes it takes consultations with several lawyers before you find the one with which you are truly comfortable.

-Some of the questions you may consider asking at a consultation cover categories such as: areas of expertise, number of similar cases handled, success rate, methods of lawyer/client communication, trial rates and outcomes, average duration of cases, etc…
+Some of the questions you may consider asking at a consultation include categories such as:

 Finding the best personal injury lawyer for your case will help ensure the largest reward when dealing with insurance involving a car accident.